pedrogcmartin/NVS-QA/README.md

 + *Train* (258 training images with 982×546 pixels each)
 + *Truck* (226 training images with 980×546 pixels each)

-For the subjective test purpose, the spatial resolutions of the real scenes were uniformized with a downsampling to 960×540 pixels, followed by a cropping to 928×522 pixels.

 The scenes selected from *Realistic Synthetic 360º* were:
 + *Drums* (100 training images with 800×800 pixels each)
 + *Ficus* (100 training images with 800×800 pixels each)
 + *Lego* (100 training images with 800×800 pixels each)
 + *Ship* (100 training images with 800×800 pixels each)

+For the subjective test purpose, the spatial resolutions of the real and FF scenes were uniformized with a downsampling to 960×540 pixels, followed by a cropping to 928×522 pixels.

-The NeRF methods selected for the 360-degree real scenes were:
+The NeRF methods selected for the 360º real scenes were:
 + DVGO [1]
 + Mip-NeRF 360 [3]
 + Nerfacto [4]
 + NeRF++ [5]

-For the synthetic scenes, the selected 360-degree synthesis methods were:
+The NeRF methods selected for the 360º synthetic scenes were:
 + DVGO [1]
 + Instant-NGP [2]
 + Plenoxels [6]